alevvio/ChatApp/README.md

 ## Features

-- uses Spring as the application framework
+- uses Swing as the application framework
 - Real-time communication between a client and a server using java.net
 - Program can be exited by using the back button